agaveplatform/deployer/docs/source/Getting Started/sandbox.rst

 This command:

-- Configures each of the hosts,
+- Configures each of the hosts, updates local DNS, and configures logging,

-- Installs the Agave Platform components on each host,
+- Downloads the appropriate Agave Platform and third party images on each host,

-- updates DNS and sets up logging,
+- Bootstraps the databases and installs admin and test user accounts.

-- Starts the various containers.
+- Starts up the containers on each host.

-- Bootstraps the databases and installes admin and test user accounts.
+- Completes registration fo the Science APIs

 What’s Next?
 ^^^^^^^^^^^^